-NHRIs are state bodies with constitutional and/or legislative mandates to protect and promote human rights.
+National human rights institutions are State bodies with a constitutional and/or legislative mandate to protect and promote human rights.

-The importance of establishing and strengthening independent, pluralistic NHRIs, consistent with the Paris Principles, has since been reaffirmed by the General Assembly and the Human Rights Council in various resolutions.
+The importance of establishing and strengthening independent, pluralistic, well-resourced and autonomous NHRIs, consistent with the Paris Principles, has since been reaffirmed by the General Assembly and the Human Rights Council in various resolutions.

 The most recent ones are resolution A/RES/72/181 adopted by the General Assembly in October 2017, resolution A/HRC/RES/39/17 adopted by the Human Rights Council in September 2018 and resolution A/RES/74/156 adopted by the UN General Assembly in December 2019.